List of Shortland Street characters introduced in 1998: Damien Neilson

-Damien Neilson was the identical younger brother of the villainous – Darryl (Mark Ferguson).
+Damien Neilson was the identical younger brother of the villainousDarryl (Mark Ferguson).
 Damien was created following the resignation of Angela Dotchin (who portrayed Kirsty Knight).
 Producers planned for Kirsty to leave the show with her true love and the obvious choices were Stuart (Martin Henderson) or Darryl Neilson.
-There was however several issues, Henderson was busy and Ferguson's character had been killed off as the result of a contractual dispute.
+There were however several issues, Henderson was busy, and Ferguson's character had been killed off as the result of a contractual dispute.
 Ultimately, Ferguson was brought back to the show as the only unseen brother in the Neilson family unit.

-In 1993 Damien rang his mother Marj (Elizabeth McRae) and announced regret at not being able to attend father, Tom's (Adrian Keeling) funeral.
+In 1993, Damien rang his mother Marj (Elizabeth McRae) and announced regret at not being able to attend father, Tom's (Adrian Keeling) funeral.
 In mid 1995 Marj informed Jenny (Maggie Harper) that she was not close to Damien as he was the third child, and thus she didn't often speak of him.
-In 1998 Damien arrived at the clinic to a very shocked Kirsty Knight, whom Darryl had tried to rape several years before hand.
-However Damien and Kirsty bonded and she realised he was vastly different from his deceased brother.
+In 1998, Damien arrived at the clinic to a very shocked Kirsty Knight, whom Darryl had tried to rape several years before hand.
+However, Damien and Kirsty bonded, and she realised he was vastly different from his deceased brother.
 The home for sexually deviant teenagers that Damien ran caught alight and Damien was seriously injured.
 He required intensive surgery in Wellington and Kirsty realised she loved him.
 The two departed Ferndale in early 1998.

 Logan Patterson

 Logan Patterson appeared in two stints throughout 1998.
-At first Logan was a sexual delinquent 15-year-old, sentenced to spend time in a care houserun by Damien Neilson (Mark Ferguson).
+At first, Logan was a 15-year-old sexual delinquent, sentenced to spend time in a house run by Damien Neilson (Mark Ferguson).
 Logan showed great progress but after the devastating fire that destroyed the house, Logan was not seen for several months.
 He returned in May having been fostered and sent to Ferndale High as a classmate of Shelley Crombie (Natalie Dennis).
 The two initially clashed but soon started to date and Shelley fell pregnant.
 She aborted the child and Logan soon left school.

 Mark Shawn

 Mark Shawn was the paramedic who replaced Donna Heka (Stephanie Tauevihi) as Rangi's (Blair Strang) ambulance partner.
 A few weeks after Mark's arrival, several homes in the area began to get broken into and several elderly women were badly beaten.
-The evidence pointed to Rangi and he fled.
-However Donna soon discovered the real culprit was Mark and he was arrested.
+The evidence pointed to Rangi, and he fled.
+However, Donna soon discovered the real culprit was Mark and he was arrested.

 Earl Crombie

 Earl Crombie was mentioned in dialogue for months before being introduced as the husband of Moira Crombie (Geraldine Brophy).
-Earl finally arrived to Ferndale from overseas during the clinic's talent quest but after the family fell into further financial strife, Earl was forced to move overseas for a job.
+Earl finally arrived at Ferndale from overseas during the clinic's talent quest but after the family fell into further financial strife, Earl was forced to move overseas for a job.
 The Crombies visited him for New Year 1999.
-Earl returned later in the year when his son Maddy (Joseph Greer) was diagnosed with leukemia and shocked Moira when he purchased a fast food caravan.
-However the caravan was vandalized and the relationship went on the rocks as Earl had not insured it.
+Earl returned later in the year when his son Maddy (Joseph Greer) was diagnosed with leukemia and shocked Moira when he purchased a fast-food caravan.
+However, the caravan was vandalized, and the relationship went on the rocks as Earl had not insured it.
 Even with the strained marriage, Moira was devastated when Earl died after a drink driving accident.